 The 2024 National Defence Strategy made clear that, in response to our deteriorating strategic circumstances, Australia – and in particular Defence – must accelerate capability development and acquisition, including of long range strike, and investment in emerging technologies.

-Prior to the Rule sunsetting on 1 October 2026, the Australian Government requested a review be undertaken to ensure the Rule and supporting coexistence arrangements are fit-for-purpose.
+Prior to the rule sunsetting on 1 October 2026, the Australian Government requested a review be undertaken to ensure the rule and supporting coexistence arrangements are fit-for-purpose.
 The scope of the review is set out in the Terms of Reference.

 Review of WPA Coexistence Arrangements Terms of Reference (PDF, 540.58 KB)